natematias/governing-human-algorithm-behavior/README.md

 * Interviewing people to solicit their theories for how Fuego suggests things to them

 #### SPRING BREAK (Syllabus Adjustment Check-In)

+#### Date TBD How Can Evidence Inform Policy?
+What is evidence-based governance and how might research contribute (or not) to policy?

+* Matias, J.N., Wright, L. (2021) Impact Assessment of Human-Algorithm Feedback.
+Social Science Research Council (forthcoming)
+* (gradstudents) Weiss, C. H. (1979).
+[The many meanings of research utilization](https://www.jstor.org/stable/3109916).
+Public administration review, 39(5), 426-431.

 #### Tues 04-05 Research Methods: Lab Tests and Simulations
 Is it possible to anticipate problems with human-algorithm behavior before they happen?
 How can we design research methods to do this anticipatory work?